TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ### Creating a React app

+Please make sure that you are using the _LTS version of Node_, otherwise errors may occur.
 Fire up a terminal instance, `cd` over to the folder containing your projects, and enter the following command:

 ~~~
 npm create vite@latest my-first-react-app -- --template react